ordavidov/ocl_lab/docs/ocl_lab.md

 Here are the installation instructions for participants of the OCL Lab.

+## Google Colab

+We offer participants of the AAAI 2023 Lab [**Optimization with Constraint Learning**](https://aaai.org/Conferences/AAAI-23/aaai23tutorials/) the opportunity to run our notebooks in Google Colab.

+To access our notebooks on Google Colab, follow [this](https://drive.google.com/drive/folders/1J90aP5_3HuZJ1pEJWAjeeX4vrlNXSbbl?usp=share_link) link.

+Once you log into your Google Drive, right click on our `ocl_lab` folder, then click `Add shortcut to Drive`.
+This will allow notebooks to interact with the data in Drive.

+This link will **expire** 30 days after the AAAI 2023 lab is over (March 8, 2023).
+You can still run our notebooks following the instructions below (under Optional).

+## Slack

+We'll use a Slack workspace during the AAAI 2023 OCL Lab as a space to answer questions, interact with participants, etc.

+Follow [this](https://join.slack.com/t/ocl-lab/shared_invite/zt-1m0d7h44w-EB_MmmS7j_5_Hfa1vkGPfA) link to join our OCL Lab Slack workspace.

+This link will **expire** 30 days after the AAAI 2023 OCL Lab is over (March 8, 2023).

+## Optional

+You can also run our lab material the good-old-fashioned way.

-## GLPK
+### + GLPK

-Unless you already have one of the OptiCL supported solvers (e.g., [Gurobi](https://www.gurobi.com/), [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer)), you will need to install one.
+Unless you already have a solver installed (e.g., [Gurobi](https://www.gurobi.com/), [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer)), you will need to install one.

 We will demonstrate code on the open-source solver [GLPK](https://www.gnu.org/software/glpk/).

 #### Windows